-Investing for impact across the northNAIF is a $5 billion development financier to infrastructure projects in the Northern Territory, Queensland and Western Australia.
+Investing for impact across the northNAIF is a development financier to infrastructure projects in the Northern Territory, Queensland, Western Australia and the Australian Indian Ocean Territories.
 NAIF’s mission is to be an innovative financing partner in the growth of northern Australia.
 A key focus of any financing is to drive public benefit, economic and population growth and Indigenous involvement in northern Australia.
 About us

-NAIF has made financing commitments of $3.1 billion to projects in northern Australia.
-These projects are forecast to generate $15 billion in economic impact and support more than 10,000 jobs (during construction and operations).
+NAIF has made financing commitments of around $4 billion to projects in northern Australia.
+These projects are forecast to generate around $29.4 billion in economic impact and support more than 14,700 jobs (during construction and operations).

 Our latest news

-The Northern Australia Infrastructure Facility (NAIF) is pleased to announce it has achieved ...
+The Northern Australia Infrastructure Facility (NAIF) has welcomed the passing of legislation that ...

 Frequently asked questions

 NAIF is a Commonwealth Government entity established to facilitate economic and population growth in northern Australia through financing infrastructure projects and businesses and helping to catalyse private sector investment.